w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

     [erasure coding](./learn-parachains-protocol.md#erasure-codes) to all validators in the system, such that anyone - not only the shard's validators - can reconstruct a parachain's block and test its validity.
-The random parachain-validator assignments and secondary checks were performed randomly selected validators make it less likely for the small set of validators on each parachain to collude.
+The random parachain-validator assignments and secondary checks were performed by randomly selected validators making it less likely for the small set of validators on each parachain to collude.

 ### Staking Mechanics